How I.M. Pei's Bank of China Tower changed Hong Kong's skyline

 Juan Du is an associate professor at Hong Kong University's Department of Architecture.

-This year of 2017 marks the 100th birthday of the renowned Chinese-American Architect I.M.
+This year of 2017 marks the 100th birthday of the renowned Chinese-American architect I.M.
 Pei.

 From museums to business headquarters, Pei has designed many notable buildings around the world throughout his long professional career.
-However, according to the organizers of the recent "Rethinking Pei: A Centenary Symposium" held at Hong Kong University (HKU) Department of Architecture, and jointly organized by HKU, Harvard University Graduate School of Design, Pei remains one of the most celebrated yet under-theorized architects of the 20th and early 21st centuries.
+However, according to the organizers of the recent "Rethinking Pei: A Centenary Symposium" held at Hong Kong University (HKU) Department of Architecture, and jointly organized by HKU and Harvard University Graduate School of Design, Pei remains one of the most celebrated yet under-theorized architects of the 20th and early 21st centuries.

 The Hong Kong Bank of China Tower is one of his most famous works in Asia.
 As the bank itself also celebrates its centenary this year, it's worth examining the building's historical and architectural background to gain a deeper understanding of the architect who changed Hong Kong's skyline forever.